physimals/physimals/_pages/software.md

 We have a track record of developing software for brain image processing and analysis.
-A number of our tools are publicly released through [FSL](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki){:target="_blank"}, one of the de-facto software standards for multi-modal neuroimage processing, used by thousands of researchers in hundreds of institutions worldwide.

 [FSL](#fsl-toolboxes), [HCP WM Atlases](#hcp-white-matter-atlases), [CUDIMOT](#cudimot), [NMF-mapper](#nmf-for-data-driven-mapping-of-structural-connections),
 [Pipelines and Data](#processing-pipelines-and-data)